gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 *They're enjoying his company more than they ever enjoyed mine*, Erileine thought sourly.
-He was certainly better at talking than he was at gardening–he had smudges on his face from brushing his hair out of her eyes with her dirty hands.
+He was certainly better at talking than he was at gardening–he had smudges on his face from brushing his hair out of his eyes with his dirty hands.
 And then she wondered if those were accidental, or whether it was something Razi had taught him to hide his appearance.